Introduction to Docker Images

 docker image rm -f ubuntu

-In the above snapshot, we can see, there is a container referencing ubuntu image and if we try to simply remove the image, the daemon is complaining about conflict however in the next command using -f option able to remove the ubuntu Image.
+In the above snapshot, we can see there is a container referencing the ubuntu image, and if we try to simply remove the image, the daemon is complaining about conflict; however, in the next command, using the -f option able to remove the ubuntu Image.

 1. Portability – Images are portable as it includes all the required dependencies and libraries to the application, so it runs exact same way on any platform like Linux, Windows, Cloud and even Raspberry Pi.